Estimate Time6 min

 • Newly remarried couples should carefully consider their estate plan to make sure it serves both their objectives.

-• While a will can ensure that assets easily pass to a surviving spouse, it may not offer sufficient flexibility and protections to plan for children from a previous marriage.
+• While beneficiary designations can ensure assets easily pass to a surviving spouse, it may not offer sufficient flexibility or protections to plan for children from a previous marriage.

 • A trust can offer more options to manage the assets and control distributions; however, it's important to carefully consider the structure of the trust, and correctly identify the relevant parties.